Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 Table 1 indicates that the 3 MIATA thermostats have improved the specifications to achieve the environmental goals.

-The NA6CE thermostat has a simple structure to control the coolant flow at common temperatures (Photo 2).
+The NA6CE thermostat has a simple structure to control the coolant flow under common temperatures (Photo 2).

 The NA8C, featuring the main and sub valves, has disadvantage of the water circulation because of the small valve diameters.